pvoznenko/MyDevices/README.md

   * For current task all logic implemented in MyDevicesBundle;

-  * For Registration and Login application using FOSUserBundle.
+  * For Registration and Login application using [FOSUserBundle][16].
 Templates for Login and Registration was override in MyDevicesBundle, so it use overall responsive templates.
 There is no page for user profile and account deletion;

   * Application access control specified in config `security.yml`;

   * MyDevicesBundle contains functional tests;

+  * For handle application URLs in javascript [FOSJsRoutingBundle][15] used;

   * There are two DB tables ‘`user`' and ‘`device`’ with one-to-many connection and on cascade remove.
 Also for current task I did not see a reason to do over-engineering with DB structure, like implementing Dictionary for device’s attributes